felixgborrego/kubectl-envkustomize/README.md

 # You need to run it in a valid Kustomize overlay folder like this:
 cd /examples/overlay/env-dev
 kubectl envkustomize render
-# Check the rendered.yaml file generated in the same folder
+# Check the rendered.yaml file is generated in the same folder
 ```

 ## Installation